 The trivia items below may give away important plot points.

-The mysterious cooler containing incriminating evidence against the George Bluth Sr. featured in the episode "Arrested Development: Missing Kitty (2004)" (among other episodes) has the name "H. Maddas" written across the side.
+The mysterious cooler, containing incriminating evidence against George Bluth, Sr., featured in the episode "Missing Kitty" (among other episodes), has the name "H. Maddas" written across the side.
 "H. Maddas" written backwards is "Saddam H."

-During the fourth season, George Michael Bluth decides to change his name to distance himself from the connection to George Michael, the 1980s pop star who in 1998 was arrested for a "lewd act" in a Beverly Hills public restroom.
-The name he chooses instead is George Maharis, but "George Maharis" is also the name of a public figure (he had acting roles in Exodus (1960) and the TV shows "Route 66 (1960)" and "The Most Deadly Game (1970)") who was arrested for soliciting sex from men in public restrooms.
-During his second arrest, in 1974, Maharis was charged with "sex perversion" along with a man named "Perfecto Telles."
-This name was also used for a season four character--the high school student whom Maeby dates.
+During the fourth season, George-Michael Bluth decides to change his name, to distance himself from the connection to George Michael, the pop star who, in 1998, was arrested for a "lewd act" in a Beverly Hills public restroom.
+The name he chooses instead is "George Maharis", but George Maharis is also a public figure (he had acting roles in Exodus (1960), Route 66 (1960), and The Most Deadly Game (1970)), who was arrested for soliciting sex from men in public restrooms.
+During his second arrest in 1974, Maharis was charged with "sex perversion", along with a man named "Perfecto Telles".
+This name was also used for a season four character, the high school student whom Maeby dates.

 In the episode where Tony Hale (Buster) loses his hand, Henry Winkler (Barry Zuckerkorn) is seen jumping over the shark, that bit the seal, that bit Buster's hand off.
 This is a joke from Happy Days (1974), when Henry Winkler (Fonzie) jumped the shark pool.